LavanyaBachu4/SeleniumProject/README.md

-Selenium Automation (with Java)
+**Selenium Automation (with Java)**

-Java, Selenium, TestNG
+- Java, Selenium, TestNG

-Maven, POM
+- Maven, POM

-extentreports
+- extentreports

-Read the username and password from Properties
+- Read the username and password from the Properties